urbas/rix/README.md

 Notable design choices:

-1. Nix expressions are transpiled to JavaScript and evaluated with V8.
+1. Nix expressions are **transpiled to JavaScript and evaluated with V8**.
 The idea is to leverage all the great work around the JS ecosystem (such as debuggers, fast JIT compilers, profilers, libraries, compiled code caching, just to name a few) and allow people to write their Nix expressions in JS too.

+2. Use plain-old files and directories to store metadata (instead of a central SQLite database).
+The idea is to avoid the central choke-point and be more transparent (allow users to browse the store's metadata without having to learn about SQLite).

+3. Shard directories that contain huge amounts of hash-prefixed files (i.e., use paths like `/nix/store/ca/fe/xxzzxjyhvbll1c7bkswwy36nlafx-foo-1.2.3`).

 # Progress